Threatened Species Action Plans

 The statutory action plans for the species marked (**) are now contained in the 2017 ACT Native Grassland Conservation Strategy and associated action plans.
 The individual action plans are listed below.

-The statutory action plans for the species marked (***) are now contained in the ACT Aquatic Species and Riparian Zone Conservation Strategy (Action Plan No. 29).
+The statutory action plans for the species marked (***) are now contained in the 2018 ACT Aquatic and Riparian Conservation Strategy.
 However, these individual action plans have been retained on this website as they still contain relevant information on the species or communities.

 Recent action plans

-The most recent action plans prepared by the Conservator for Flora and Fauna are for the Natural Temperate Grassland Endangered Ecological Community, Baeuerlen's Gentian, Button Wrinklewort, Ginninderra Peppercress, Golden Sun Moth, Grassland Earless Dragon, Perunga Grasshopper and Striped Legless Lizard.
+The ACT Native Grasslands Conservation Strategy includes action plans for the Natural Temperate Grassland Endangered Ecological Community, Baeuerlen's Gentian, Button Wrinklewort, Ginninderra Peppercress, Golden Sun Moth, Grassland Earless Dragon, Perunga Grasshopper and Striped Legless Lizard.

 The ACT Government has finalised an action plan for migratory birds that are listed on the Commonwealth's Environment Protection and Biodiversity Conservation Act and come to Canberra the 2018.
 The Action Plan for Listed Migratory Species looks at how we can protect the habitat for these migratory birds.